MarySed/chakra-bookshelf/README.md

 Ideally this is going to be a small Goodreads-like personal bookshelf/social media app.
 Currently using NextAuth with Github for user registration.

-May drop this and use CRA & Knex instead.
-OPTIONS.

----

 ## TODO List: